 This is why you should clean and organize your car.
-When six percent of our waking hours are spent in a car (source) we should work on creating an environment that we are comfortable in.
+When Americans spend an average of 18 days per year in their car (source) we should work on creating an environment that we are comfortable in.

 Cleaning and organizing your car isn’t complicated or difficult.
 It mostly requires you to set aside the time and prioritize it.

 I generally don’t enjoy cleaning, but there are some ways to make it more fun.
 Put on some music or an audiobook as you clean.

 First, remove all trash.
 This is the biggest part of the job.
 Taking out all the papers, wrappers, receipts, and random items that belong in the garbage.